crayfishx/network_config/README.md

   eth1: application
   eth2: backup
 ```
+*interface_names* is a meaningfull label only used within the context of hiera and puppet.

 #### `network_config::defaults`

-Now that we have our interface type names deifined in `interface_names` we can add some global defaults to each of these interface types.
+Now that we have our interface type names defined in `interface_names` we can add some global defaults to each of these interface types.
 We have the opportunity to override these in specific circumstances, but things that are generally global such as domain, can be configured as defaults.
 Eg:

 ```yaml
 network_config::defaults: